Show more

 Sometimes all it takes is a filled-out passport and a photo to create a disturbingly convincing forgery.

 To make matters worse, the passport ranking index is just a measurement tool for criminals to see which country’s fake passports can make them the richest.
-Because if they can get their hands on a fake but convincing passport—often by visiting the dark web—it will open borders for its user since it will most likely get them through security due to their passport passing the passport authentication process.
+If they can get their hands on a fake but convincing passport—often by visiting the dark web—it will open borders for its user since it will most likely get them through security due to their passport passing the passport authentication process.

 And we haven’t even mentioned involuntary human negligence, such as security officials accidentally letting a fake passport user slip by at the end of a long and tedious day.
-After all, making sure that, for instance, the RFID chip, one of the most crucial security features in IDs, works properly in all passports without keeping angry and tired passengers up for more than it’s absolutely necessary is virtually impossible—unless you have the device that can take care of this process in an instant and without making mistakes.
+After all, making sure that, for instance, the RFID chip, one of the most crucial security features in IDs, works properly in all passports without keeping angry and tired passengers up for more than it’s necessary is virtually impossible—unless you have the device that can take care of this process in an instant and without making mistakes.

 What Makes a Passport Truly Strong